hhindley/CompSysBio_Weisse/README.md

 ## 🌐 Option 1: Google Colab (no local installation required)

 #### 📚 Tutorial Notebooks
-Click on any of the following links to open the tutorials directly in Google Colab:
+Click on any of the following links to open the tutorials directly in Google Colab (right click to open in a new tab):

 | Tutorial | Launch |
 |----------|---------|